About describes the purpose of this site and includes some trail related District history.

 ROADS

 • WATCH FOR LOG TRUCKS!
-There are thinning projects active in the Forest.
+There are thinning and fire recovery projects active in the Forest.

 • Headlights are always a good idea in the woods.